railwayapp/docs/src/docs/guides/mongodb.md

 It is possible to connect to MongoDB externally (from outside of the [project](/develop/projects) in which it is deployed), by using the [TCP Proxy](/deploy/exposing-your-app#tcp-proxying) which is enabled by default.

-Keep in mind that you will be billed for egress when using the TCP Proxy.
+Keep in mind that you will be billed for [Network Egress](/reference/pricing/plans#resource-usage-pricing) when using the TCP Proxy.

 ## Image